carlojacob/ohPoo/README.md

 1. If I background the app during a timer, then I kill the app from the background state, do I still receive a push notification?

 ### Known Issues/Bugs
+1. After changing device orientation on the Timer screen, the space between the two main elements is reduced.